Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an Amazon CloudWatch metric to stop the EC2 instances when the VolumeReadBytes metric is lower than 500 for a 30-minute period.
 - [ ] Use AWS Config to invoke an AWS Lambda function to stop the EC2 instances based on resource configuration changes.

 ### A company creates custom AMI images by launching new Amazon EC2 instances from an AWS CloudFormation template it installs and configure necessary software through AWS OpsWorks and takes images of each EC2 instance.
-The process of installing and configuring software can take between 2 to 3 hours but at limes the process stalls due to installation errors.
+The process of installing and configuring software can take between 2 to 3 hours but at times the process stalls due to installation errors.
 The SysOps administrator must modify the CloudFormation template so if the process stalls, the entire stack will tail and roil back.
 Based on these requirements what should be added to the template?

 - [ ] Conditions with a timeout set to 4 hours.
 - [x] CreationPolicy with timeout set to 4 hours.
 - [ ] DependsOn a timeout set to 4 hours.
 - [ ] Metadata with a timeout set to 4 hours.

 ### A company plans to run a public web application on Amazon EC2 instances behind an Elastic Load Balancer (ELB).
-The company’s security team wants to protect the website by using AWS Certificate Manager (ACM) certificates.
+The company's security team wants to protect the website by using AWS Certificate Manager (ACM) certificates.
 The ELB must automatically redirect any HTTP requests to HTTPS.
 Which solution will meet these requirements?

 - [ ] Create an Application Load Balancer that has one HTTPS listener on port 80.
 Attach an SSL/TLS certificate to listener port 80.
 Create a rule to redirect requests from HTTP to HTTPS.
 - [x] Create an Application Load Balancer that has one HTTP listener on port 80 and one HTTPS protocol listener on port 443.
 Attach an SSL/TLS certificate to listener port 443.
 Create a rule to redirect requests from port 80 to port 443.